-- semester shall be paid at the end of March.
-Compensation for the spring semester shall be paid at the end of April. - (h) If a faculty member teaches less than twenty-four (24) credit hours over the two semesters, he may be required, as long as this deficit appears by the second week of the spring semester, to work in alternate service to be assigned by the University on two (2) hours for one (1) credit hour basis. - (i) If a faculty member teaches more than twenty-four (24) credit hours over the two semesters, it is considered an overload and Table 17.5 applies.
+- 1. If a faculty member teaches more than twenty-four (24) credit hours over the two semesters, it is considered an overload and Table 17.5 applies.
 However, all such overloads must be mutually agreed upon by the affected Faculty Member and the Department Chairman.
 Faculty Members shall be limited to teach no more than four (4) credits of an overload per semester.
 Faculty Members cannot exceed the four (4) overload credit limit unless extenuating circumstances exist (e.g. early retirement, death, etc.).
 Furthermore, a given Faculty Member may only exceed the four (4) credit overload limit once during each academic year.
-(See Exhibits H & I) - (j) Department chairs will be compensated at the rate of \$150 per day, for work mutually agreed to by the Provost/Vice President for Academic Affairs and the affected chair during the summer. - (k) Any full time Faculty Members serving in full time University administrative positions, such as Deans and Vice Presidents, shall, upon returning to the faculty, have their salaries adjusted to the corresponding salary they would have received had they remained in the faculty.
+(See Exhibits I & J) - 2.
+Department chairs will be compensated at the rate of \$150 per day, for work mutually agreed to by the Provost/Vice President for Academic Affairs and the affected chair during the summer. - 3.
+Any full time Faculty Members serving in full time University administrative positions, such as Deans and Vice Presidents, shall, upon returning to the faculty, have their salaries adjusted to the corresponding salary they would have received had they remained in the faculty.